azureossd/azureossd.github.io/_posts/2022-10-14-Nodejs-on-App-Service-Linux-and-why-to-avoiding-installing-packages-in-startup-scripts.md

 #### Solution
 The solution for these specific missing packages can go two general ways:

 - Add a custom startup script and install the needed packages via package manager (`apt`, `apt-get`, or `apk`, depending on the distribution).
-Note that if needing to install numerous Linux packages or the packages are large, you'll end up running into the same issue described in this blog pog.
+Note that if needing to install numerous Linux packages or the packages are large, you'll end up running into the same issue described in this blog post.
 - Use a **Custom Docker Image**.
 Sometimes, it makes more sense to use a custom Image that you can build yourself to what your project needs.
 If the Linux package sizes that you're installing at runtime is adding a large amount of container startup time - then it may make more sense to include these in the custom Docker Image itself.